 Named for its breezy, grassy ridges, Windy Hill Open Space Preserve is a 1,414-acre preserve near Portola Valley and perfect for those seeking longer hikes.
 It offers a variety of habitats including oak woodlands and redwood forests.
 For a challenging hike, take the 7.6-mile out and back Hamms Gulch Trail up to the Windy Hill summit.
 Or take one of the easier trails passing through Sausal Pond for a chance to see Wood Ducks, Hooded Mergansers, and Pied-billed Grebes.

 See all that The San Francisco Peninsula has to offer!
-Order a Visitor Guide today and start planning your trip!
+Explore more things to do and start planning your trip!